-When they happen in a main drain, clogs can present a host of problems; one of the major ones is a sewage backup.
+When they happen in the main drain, clogs can present a host of problems; one of the major ones is a sewage backup.
 If you want to avoid this from happening, you need to have your drains cleared on a regular basis.
 Equipment is used today that makes clearing a drain an easy process that will keep your plumbing working and the water flowing.

 Suggestions for Preventing Clogs

 To prevent an obstruction in a drain, it is important to practice preventative maintenance.
-According the Gloucestershire drain clearance professionals, you need to do the following:
+According to the Gloucestershire drain clearance professionals, you need to do the following:

 - Never throw fats or oils down a drain.
 Although these liquid-like substances seem innocuous, they will harden in a drain and cause a buildup.
 When the buildup becomes too great, it can cause a major clog.